gokavarapu99/TicketService/README.md

 Framework: Spring Boot
 Language: Java
 Client: Postman
+Database: In Memory Database H2 and tables and date will imported from data.sql file.
+Testing : JUnit , Mockito.

 Jars will be downloaded from Maven Repository when you import to Eclipse and do mvn clean package.
 If from IDE just configure as clean package, jars will auto download to your .m2 folder.